-For example he will change the sequence of where and how he attacks e.g. High, Low, High or Low High Low Low.
-By doing this it simply confuses or causes panic in his competitors which results in them bring their guard high or low.
+For example, he will change the sequence of where and how he attacks e.g. High, Low, High, or Low, High, Low, Low.
+Doing this simply confuses or causes panic in his competitors which results in them bringing their guard high or low.
 Either doesn’t matter for Inoue as he is amazingly accurate by throwing a body shot (low) or vertical left hook (high)

 Subtle & Effective Defense

-Inoue defense is another underrated piece of his skill set, although he still to be truly tested, I feel any top competitor will struggle while he is in his prime.
-Generally he uses a high guard if he is up close against his opponent, while they throw shots, Inoue will very subtly step backwards or pivot so the punches arn’t as effective or clean.
-He is also very good at smothering his opponent up close too and catching shots with his arms whcih tend to result in him counter punching them without being tied up.
+Generally, he uses a high guard if he is up close against his opponent.
+While they throw shots, Inoue will very subtly step backward or pivot so the punches are not as effective or clean.
+He is also very good at smothering his opponent up close too and catching shots with his arms which tends to result in him counterpunching them without being tied up.

-Generally you will see him use a philly shell or something similar to a Mike Tyson’s peek-a-boo when up close.
-Head movement also plays a big part in Inoue overall defense, which is something he a has clearly worked on to avoid taking big shots.
+Generally, you will see him use a Philly shell shoulder roll or something similar to Mike Tyson’s peek-a-boo or high guard when up close.
+Head movement also plays a big part in Inoue’s overall defense, which is something he has worked on to avoid taking big shots.

-I also think a big part or Inoue finding these openings is due to the pressure and fear factor he puts on his competitor in the ring which simply make them rush their work, causing them to put their guard in the wrong position.
+I also think a big part of Inoue finding these openings is due to the pressure and fear factor he puts on his competitor in the ring which simply makes them rush their work, causing them to put their guard in the wrong position.
 Check out what his former opponent Antonio Nieves said to Boxing News on facing him:

-Inoue’s next fight takes place in the World Boxing Super Series final against Nonito Donaire.
-Make sure to tune into watch this master boxer in action.
-I’ll leave you with IGLU video below on how Inoue isthere successor to the once feared Golovkin.
+I’ll leave you with the IGLU video below on how Inoue is the successor to the once feared Golovkin.

-If you would like more content like this check out my in depth look at some other well know boxing faces of as I analyze their styles here.
+If you would like more content like this check out my in-depth look at some other well-known boxing faces where I also analyze their fighting styles here.

 For more boxing training and fitness advice and reviews check out the link here.